 For example, maybe you get a first name you like but the surname sounds strange to you.
 You could simply customize it yourself by swapping out the surname and putting in one of your choice.

-Method 3: Choose Your Korean Name From a List
+Method 3: Choose My Korean Name From a List

-Choosing a name from the click of a button not for you?
+Choosing a random name with the click of a button not for you?

 Of course, you probably don’t want to take their entire name including family name (imagine meeting a Korean who introduced himself as “Tom Cruise!”), but you could easily switch out the surname to one of your choosing.

-The second is a list of popular Korean names.
+The second is a list of popular Korean names like the one above.
 You can see which names parents choose most often.
 Maybe you’ll find one that suits you!

 Finally, here is a list of Korean family names.
-Take a browse through and give some thought to which matches you best.
+Have a browse through them and give some thought to which might match you best.

-Method 4: Choose a Korean Name That Sounds Like Your English Name
+Method 4: Choose a Korean Name That Sounds Like My Own Name

-Another method for choosing a Korean name is finding a Korean name that sounds like your name in English.
+Another method for choosing a Korean name is finding a Korean name that sounds like your native name.

 Some people may wish to choose a last name that sounds similar to their given name in English!
 One student named Joe chose the surname 조 when making his Korean name.
 He then just chose a modern and cool-sounding given name in Korean.

-Method 5: Choose a Korean Name With a Special Meaning
+Method 5: Pick A Korean Name With Special Meaning

 Some names in Korean have special meanings.
 For example, these common names in Korean have the following meanings:

-Many Koreans are also concerned with a name’s meaning in Chinese characters.
-This requires added research, but can help you come up with a Korean name that has meaning behind it.
+Many Koreans also care about a name’s meaning in Chinese characters.
+This means added research, but can help you come up with a great Korean name that is very meaningful.

 Please note: We can only reply to comments that follow all three steps below

-1. Do your best to sound out and write your name in Korean (한글).
 If you can’t read Korean, you can learn the Korean alphabet for free in 1 hour using this guide.
 You can learn how to type in Korean here.
-(Example: If your name is Gina, then please type “지나” in the comments. )
+(Example: If your name is Gina, then type “지나” in the comments)

-2. Include the English pronunciation of your name, with dashes between syllables (Example: “Jeen-uh”)
+2. Include the English pronunciation of your name, with dashes between syllables (Example: Gina would be “Jeen-uh”)

 3. We will reply and make sure you have the correct way of writing your name in Korean